Essential Mobile App Metrics for Engagement, Retention & Revenue

 Mobile apps generate thousands of data points daily.
 Teams that succeed don’t try to track everything.
 They focus on metrics that answer specific questions: Are users finding value?
 Are they coming back?
 Are campaigns driving revenue?
 With the right metrics, you spot friction in your onboarding flow, identify which features keep users engaged, and prove that your marketing spend generates returns.

 In this post, we’ll cover essential mobile app metrics for engagement, retention, and revenue.
-You’ll see how to analyze them with funnels and user paths, and how teams use Netmera to go from insight to campaign launch in one platform.
-Examples come from e-commerce, banking, fintech, and media.
+You’ll learn how to pick the most relevant user metrics to analyze, see how to use funnels and user paths for deeper insight, and discover how non-technical marketing teams use Netmera as a customer engagement platform to go from insight to campaign launch in one dashboard.

 What Are Mobile App Metrics (And How They Differ from Web Analytics)